 Skip to contents

-Implements an unsupervised maximum entropy classification algorithm for record linkage, iteratively estimating probability / density ratios to classify record pairs into matches and non-matches based on comparison vectors.
+Implements several extensions to the maximum entropy classification (MEC) algorithm for record linkage (see Lee et al. (2022)), iteratively estimating probability/density ratios to classify record pairs into matches and non-matches based on comparison vectors.

 Usage